Control

 "Thanks, sweetie."

-I read for a few more hours, and I'm not sure what time I went to sleep.
-My sleeping schedule became erratic, and I slept anywhere from a few hours to half a day at a time.
-Sometimes it would be dark when I woke up, and other times I woke to slits of daylight peeking through the edges of my window.
-When my legs grew too long for the bed, I separated the mattress and boxspring to make a larger bed.
-I gave up showering somewhere around eight feet—Wednesday evening, I think, but I'm not sure.
+I read for a few hours, and I'm not sure when I went to sleep.
+I slept anywhere from a few hours to half a day at a time.
+Sometimes, it would be dark when I woke up.
+Other times I awoke to slits of daylight, peeking through the edges of my window.
+When my legs grew too long for the bed, I separated the mattress and box spring to make a larger bed.
+I gave up showering somewhere around eight feet—that was Wednesday evening, I think, but I'm not sure.

 "How you doin' in there?"